rjanapa/rjanapa/SAP_HANA-Azure.md

 4. Hence the physical separation of the Availability Zones helps protect applications against data center failures

 <b>Using Availability Zones, you can be guaranteed an availability of 99.99% for your virtual machines.
 You need to ensure that you have 2 or more virtual machines running across multiple availability zones</b>

+<b>Azure Storage Accounts – Replication</b><br>

+There are different replication techniques available to make your data highly available.

+The different replication techniques available

+1.	<b>Locally-redundant storage (LRS)</b> - Here data is replicated synchronously three times within a physical location in the primary region.

+2.	<b>Zone-redundant storage (ZRS)</b> - Here data is replicated synchronously across three Azure availability zones in the primary region.
+This is good when you want to have data present even in the event of a data center failure.<br>

+3.	<b>Geo-redundant storage (GRS)</b> - Here data is replicated synchronously three times in the primary region, then replicated asynchronously to the secondary region.<br>

+4.	<b>Read access Geo-redundant storage (RA-GRS)</b> - Here data is replicated synchronously three times in the primary region, then replicated asynchronously to the secondary region.
+Here the data in the secondary region is also available for read-only purposes.<br>